grainne82/grainne82.github.io/pages/datatypes.md

 title: Data Types
 layout: default
 permalink: pages/datatypes/
+category: Overview
 ---

-## What types of data can I access with the AIQ API?
-The API allows you to access most entity level data.
-You cannot access customer (practice) level data.
-If you are interested in data that our API has not yet exposed, please contact us at [integration@accountsiq.com](mailto:integration@accountsiq.com) and we will take your suggestions into consideration.

-### Most popular data type
+# Most popular API Methods

-The following is a rundown of some of the most popular data categories our integrators access using our API.
-By allowing APIs to handle routine data entry and retrieval, AIQ customers can maximise the efficiency of their business processes.
+The following is a rundown of some of the most popular methods our integrators employ.

-### Customer and Supplier Data
+## Customer and Supplier Data
 The AIQ API can retrieve and create essential customer and supplier data.

 Use the `GetCustomer` or `GetSupplier` method to: